ministryofjustice/wp-ppj/README.md

     You will need to run through the WordPress installation wizard in your browser.

     The WordPress admin area will be accessible at `/wp/wp-admin`.

+7. The front end of this website uses Vue.
+To see changes you make to the code, you'll need to run the npm watch script.
+Navigate down into the ppj folder on the command line, and start Vue up.

+    ```bash
+    cd web/app/themes/ppj
+    npm run watch
+    ```

 ## Composer + WordPress plugins